oracle/graalpython/docs/contributor/IMPLEMENTATION_DETAILS.md

 We always run with a GIL, because C extensions in CPython expect to do so and are usually not written to be reentrant.
-The reason to always have the GIL enabled is that when using Python, at least Sulong/LLVM is always available in the same context and we cannot know if someone may be using that (or another polyglot language or the Java host interop) to start additional threads that could call back into Python.
+The reason to always have the GIL enabled is that when using Python, another polyglot language or the Java host interop can be available in the same context, and we cannot know if someone may be using that to start additional threads that could call back into Python.
 This could legitimately happen in C extensions when the C extension authors use knowledge of how CPython works to do something GIL-less in a C thread that is fine to do on CPython's data structures, but not